|Essential vocational training programme for candidate legal practitioners intending to be admitted as advocates

-Candidates are reminded that apart from this Regulation 7 Practical Vocational Training, enrolment with a Supervisor at an Advocate’s Bar is still an additional requirement for successful enrolment.
+Candidates are reminded that apart from this Regulation 7 Practical Vocational Training, enrolment with a Supervisor at an Advocate’s Bar is still an additional requirement for successful enrolment and exam preparation as a Legal Practitioner.
 Practical trial advocacy is expected to be covered under pupillage.The full requirements for successful enrolment as a Legal Practitioner without a Fidelity Fund certificate must be obtained from the LPC.

 Objective of the programme

-To provide a postgraduate, vocational training programme for candidates intending to be admitted as advocates.
+To provide a postgraduate, vocational training and exam preparation programme for candidates intending to be admitted as advocates.

 Nature of Study